SkillDevs/electric_dart/todos_flutter/README.md

 flutter pub get
 ```

-### 4. Generate the client migrations file
+### 4. Generate the glue code

-This generates the migrations Dart code needed by the Electric client to bundle the migrations.
-There is more information about this below.
+`electricsql` for Dart uses [drift](https://pub.dev/packages/drift) to provide a type-safe interface to the local SQLite database.
+The `electricsql_cli` tool can be used to automatically generate the `drift` schema based on your Postgres schema.
+That way you don't need to replicate the Postgres tables in `drift` table definitions in the app.
+The example already has this code generated, but you can call it yourself to make sure it works correctly.
+Another task this generation does is to bundle the migrations of the Postgres database into the client.
+More information below.

 ```sh
 # Within the Flutter app folder, where the pubspec.yaml file is located.